There is a lot of focus on CO2 lately. But we’re missing something insanely important, again.

 CO2 levels are elevated when the windows are closed

 Not long after seeing some readouts from my co2 meter, I gave up the idea of sealing the house tight in order to minimize energy usage.
 I used to spend a good bit of time putting that plastic wrap stuff over the windows to help with energy costs.
-Now I would rather spend more on energy in an attempt to breath cleaner air.
+Now I would rather spend more on energy in an attempt to breathe cleaner air.

 My house is 50 years old with windows that don’t seal well.
 If my house can cause the meter to elevate, a more modern house that is sealed better is likely going to have a bigger issue with this.
 My house is 1,000sq ft with two adults and two small dogs.
 But larger homes with similar occupants is reading about the same.